giabao06/ventoy-nord-theme-custom/readme.md

 ## Features
  - Basic ventoy theme
  - Suitable for treeview users (I may or may not work on custom ISO icons)
- - Multi resolution and mode support WIP (currently background only has 1920x1080 UEFI)
+ - Multi resolution and mode support WIP (currently only has 1920x1080 UEFI)

 ## Installation
  1. Clone this repository